Flamefork/freefocus/README.md

 - added special value `none`, which disables focus movement in the specified direction. e.g. `nav-left: none;` means that pressing left arrow does nothing
 - added reading JavaScript counterparts to css properties: `navLeft`, `navRight`, `navUp`, `navDown`. e.g. `domNode.navLeft = '#someId';`
 - full jQuery selector syntax allowed.
 In case of multiple elements matching the selector, FreeFocus would navigate to the first that is really focusable (using `focusablesSelector` and `focusablesFilter`)
+- if the hint targets multiple elements, FreeFoucs will search for the best target using spacial navigation rules.

 Hints could be specified using